isomerpages/nlb-biblioasia/_podcast/The Lost Gold Coins/Transcript.md

 cowrie shells.
 We don’t know why.
 So there’s some weird thing going on, right?
 For example, in Sukhothai, they were using these cowry shells often for small change.
 And so this extended all the way south to the Kedah area.
-But whether they extend it all the way south to Johore or even Singapore, that’s another question.</p>
+But whether they extend it all the way south to Johor or even Singapore, that’s another question.</p>
 <p></p>
 <p><strong>Jimmy</strong>